 John Hong

-I am a product designer who operates at the junction of software and hardware.
-From machine interfaces to mobile/web platforms, I design experiences through a lens that places people at the heart of innovation.
+I’m a product designer working at the intersection of hardware and software.
+Whether it’s a machine interface, mobile/web app, or a physical product, I design experiences that put people at the center of innovation.

 Projects